 Alirocumab may sometimes be given at home to patients who do not need to be in the hospital.
 If you are using this medicine at home, your doctor will teach you how to prepare and inject the medicine.
 Be sure that you understand exactly how the medicine is prepared and injected.

 This medicine should come with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 This medicine comes in 2 forms: single-dose prefilled pen (autoinjector) and single-dose prefilled syringe.
 Your doctor will prescribe the type and dose that is right for you.

 You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 This will help prevent skin problems from the injections.

-Do not inject other medicines together with Praluent® at the same injection site.
+Do not inject other medicines together with alirocumab injection at the same injection site.

 Do not inject on skin areas that have cuts, scrapes, infection, scars, sunburns, or tattoos.

-The autoinjector pen or prefilled syringe should be removed from the refrigerator and allowed to reach room temperature for at least 30 to 40 minutes prior to injection.
+Allow the medicine to warm to room temperature for at least 30 to 40 minutes before using it.
+Do not warm it in any other way.
 Do not shake the medicine.